silverHugh/silverhugh.github.io/_posts/boat/2017-04-30-memo-python.md

 ## Forward learning

 > I figure out that group these memos by event is more efficient.
-So we can remember the story behind the code and remember them faster.
-I'm writing memo rather than tutorial.<br>
+So I can remember the story behind the code and remember them faster.
+After all, I'm writing memo rather than tutorial.<br>
 > 2017.10

 ### Array slice